 And this is the point, really, for morality is inherently more difficult to warrant than truth because nothing about morality is material; all is conceptual.
-So empiricists have sufficient reason to challenge Romanticism for its quick-and-dirty claims to correspondence certainty just as they challenged the religious authority that Romanticism rejected, just as they challenged its the gnostic revelationism.
-But if Romanticism and religious belief in general would abandon the easy certainty of claiming material truths and instead focus on metaphysical goodness, they might still make contributions to the culture.
+So empiricists have sufficient reason to challenge Romanticism for its quick-and-dirty claims to correspondence certainty just as they challenged the religious authority that Romanticism rejected.
+But if Romanticism and religious belief in general would abandon the easy error of claiming material truths and instead focus on metaphysical goodness, they might still make contributions to the culture.
 Though battered by the continued successes of science and technology, they retain at least some ability to resist the contingent determinism and materialist focus that must characterize the natural and human sciences.
 Religion cannot reject science, but it must reject the temptation to scientism, a temptation the human sciences have fully indulged in.

 If religionists insist on carrying the fight against science onto their opponent’s turf, they will continue to retreat as Catholicism did with Galileo and “creation science” does with the educated public.
 If they reject theology’s flirtation with the human sciences and with pseudoscience in general and focus instead on the errors of scientism in the human sciences they have attached themselves to, on the rationality of their own moral traditions, and on nourishing private beliefs consistent with these things, they can hold their own holy ground against the secularism that has pushed them to the edge of irrelevance.
 They can defend their traditions of charitable outreach, of fighting for the forgotten, of non-violence, and of communitarianism on public grounds as public goods.
-More importantly, believers can face the collapse of authority as correspondence justification for truth and goodness claims with a clear-eyed acquiescence that might make peace with the culture and build into modernism an admirable elevation of individual conscience, at least modestly congruent with their ancient beliefs and traditions (see “Toward a Public Morality“).
+More importantly, believers can face the collapse of authority as correspondence justification for truth and goodness claims with a clear-eyed acquiescence that might make peace with the culture and instill a humility in the face of divine mystery that is at peace with their ancient traditions (see “Toward a Public Morality“).